OlivierSohn/hamazed/BACKLOG.md

 game forward > user events > animation forward.
 The algorithm to find the deadline to address in the next loop is then :
   - traversing event types by decreasing priorities, find the first overdue deadline.
-  - If an overdue deadline was found, address in the next game loop, else address the closest deadline.
+  - If an overdue deadline was found, address it now, else address the closest deadline.

 - Flicker can happen if we flush at very close intervals.
 This behaviour has been greatly improved by using delta rendering, however, I don't think that it fixes it entirely.
 So there are a few